Leealo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-added file 17 - Script will display everything but bin pattern added file 18 - Script will display lines starting with a letter added file 19 - Script will replace A to c and Z to e
+added file 17 - Script will display everything but bin pattern added file 18 - Script will display lines starting with a letter added file 19 - Script will replace A to c and Z to e added file 20 - Script will remove c and C